Investing

 Now you know what stock vs share are.
 You also know the meanings of stocks, shares, and stakes.
 If you invest in any company, you are its stockholder.

 These three can be used to refer to the same person.
 However, there is a slight difference.
-Warren Buffet has a 6% stake in Apple.
+Warren Buffett has a 6% stake in Apple.
 His percentage is significant because he has 790 million shares.
 So, you can imagine your stake will not be fathomable if you have a handful of shares.

 Stakeholders Have a Financial Interest in a Business

 John T. Walton Estate Trust, Vanguard Group, and BlackRock hold the highest shares of Walmart.
-So, it will matter to them, if Walmart gains or loses money.
+So, it will matter to them if Walmart gains or loses money.

 Conclusion